m-nasiri/tensorflow-2.0/Classify_my_own_images_using_cnn/README.md

     In this code we use tf.data api to read images and labels from folders.
-    At the first step we extract MNIST dataset images and store all images in train and test folders and we prepare a list of train and test images and also train and test labels by running extract_mnist_images.py
+    At the first step we extract MNIST dataset images and store all images in train and test folders then we prepare a list of train and test images and also train and test labels by running extract_mnist_images.py
     After running the script we must have a folder structured like following in the main folder beside the script. train_images_list.txt contain path to images in train folder and